ShanonPearce/ASH-Toolset/index.md

 - Added option to manually reverse the polarity of the direct sound.
 Polarity is auto adjusted by default.
 The option can be found under Misc.
 Settings in Additional tools & settings tab.

 Version 3.4.0:
-*It is recommended to uninstall the previous version before installing this new version*
 - Low frequency responses can now be generated from acoustic space import tab.
 When "Low-frequency Mode" is toggled, the result will be available under Low-frequency responses list.
 - Fixed bug causing WAV BRIR exports in Filter & Dataset Export tab to fail
 - Included new low frequency responses (E-J) for low frequency extension